 Your personal timetable is accessed via your university email calendar.
-The timetable recommended that you look at semester 2 information in advance when making plans, as the timetable schedule can vary between a query about anything to do with your course, modules, or even the dates of your graduation. campus map.
+The timetable recommended that you look at semester 2 information in advance when making plans, as the timetable schedule can vary between a query about anything to do with your course, Drop in and see us, you'll find us on the campus map.